Oldham County Beekeepers Association

 From the Hive: Upcoming Beekeeping Events

 Join us for our monthly business meeting where we talk about the direction and happenings in our club.
 We welcome anyone but only members get a vote on club activities.
 The Zoom link is sent via The Buzz which is our members only monthly newsletter.
-Contact us if you would like more information!November General Meeting/Thanksgiving Potluck!
+Contact us if you would like more information!February General Meeting 2026

 - We provide education opportunities for new and experienced beekeepers.